iracheck/GangWarSandbox/README.md

 Currently, I am focusing on the Squad AI, as well as advanced AI states such as throwing grenades.
 This is almost complete (in its barebones state until Capture Points and Strategy AI).
 Following that, I'm going to fully implement player neutrality, greater numbers of factions

-## Known Bugs to Squash
+## Known Bugs / Issues to Squash
 - [ ] NPCs don't spawn in spawnpoints near the player --> two options: simulate battle, or find a workaround
-- [ ] NPCs take cover when engaging the enemy, but aren't capable of shooting them
+- [x] NPCs take cover when engaging the enemy, but aren't capable of shooting them
+- [ ] Peds are far apart when fighting